privacysandbox/protected-auction-services-docs/bidding_auction_services_aws_guide.md

 [Daniel Kocoj][49], Google Privacy Sandbox<br>

-# Bidding and Auction Services AWS Cloud Support Explainer
+# Bidding and Auction Services AWS Cloud Support and Deployment Guide
 _This document proposes a cloud architecture for FLEDGE Bidding and Auction services on Amazon Web Services (AWS) and also documents the packaging and deployment process for the Bidding and Auction services on AWS._

 ## Cloud Architecture for FLEDGE Bidding and Auction services